 - Record details of repairs made and parts used.

-- Reassemble machines and equipment following repair; test operation; and make adjustments as necessary.
+- Reassemble machines and equipment following repair, testing operation and making adjustments as necessary.

 - Maintain, repair, and overhaul farm machinery and vehicles, such as tractors, harvesters, and irrigation systems.